Confirmation empowers us to live by and know the strength of THE SPIRIT OF GOD within and opens us to know that God is really ALIVE in us.

 It is a continuation of a journey begun in Baptism which will find fulfilment in the Eucharist.
 Confirmation is the essential sacramental link between Baptism and Eucharist.

 It is the Spirit which guides us in this journey of initiation, and at each of the three stages the Spirit is at work.
-However, traditionally, the sacrament of Confirmation has been associated in a special way with those things which we associate with the Spirit:
+However, traditionally, the sacrament of Confirmation has been associated in a special way with:

-For these reason it is often called the Sacrament of the Spirit.
+For these reasons it is often called the Sacrament of the Spirit.